-Stress testing is less invasive and less expensive than cardiac catheterization, and it detects pathophysiologic abnormalities of blood flow; however, it is less accurate for diagnosis in patients with a low pretest likelihood of CAD.
+Stress testing is less invasive and less expensive than cardiac catheterization Cardiac Catheterization Cardiac catheterization is the passage of a catheter through peripheral arteries or veins into cardiac chambers, the pulmonary artery, and coronary arteries and veins.
+Cardiac catheterization... read more , and it detects abnormalities of blood flow; however, it is less accurate for diagnosis in patients with a low pretest likelihood of CAD.
 It can define the functional significance of abnormalities in coronary artery anatomy identified with coronary angiography during catheterization.
 Because coronary artery plaques that are not significantly stenotic (ie, do not result in ischemia during stress testing) may nonetheless rupture and cause an acute coronary syndrome, a normal stress test result does not guarantee future freedom from myocardial infarction.

 Risks of stress testing include infarction and sudden death, which occur in about 1/5000 patients tested.
 Stress testing has several absolute and relative contraindications

 Acute coronary syndrome Overview of Acute Coronary Syndromes (ACS) Acute coronary syndromes result from acute obstruction of a coronary artery.
 Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more (myocardial infarction within 48 hours or uncontrolled unstable angina)

 Relative contraindications to exercise stress testing include